52North/sensorweby/README.md

 #### Advanced Timeseries Plot

 Plot the currently select time series with an advanced plotting function from the package `openair` (`openair::timePlot`).
+Select any phenomenon and time series from the map and specify the time span of interest.
+Then click on the "Analysis" button to see the same data plotted by `R`.

 ```r